 Logical consequences are ones that are a good fit to the “crime”.
 So for example, if they get caught speeding in the car, they lose access to the car.

-Or if they are having difficulty getting up in the morning for school, a logical consequence would mean an earlier lights out time next night.
+Or if they are having difficulty getting up in the morning for school, a logical consequence would mean an earlier lights out time at night.

-You could create a Job Jar filled with annoying or unpleasant chores like
+You could create a Job Jar filled with annoying or unpleasant (but necessary!) chores like:

-- moving and hoovering under the living room furniture
+- Moving and vacuuming under the living room furniture

-If your teen breaks a house rule they have to take a chore from the Job Jar as punishment.
+If your teen breaks a house rule they have to take a chore from the Job Jar as a consequence.